 Ecclesiastes 10:20 warns that secretly cursing others, especially authority figures, can unexpectedly cause a person great trouble.
 Numerous verses in the book of Proverbs warn against speaking too much or at the wrong time (Proverbs 10:19; 13:3; 17:28; 21:23; 27:14).
 Being careful about what you say has practical benefits!
 But beyond that, the Apostle James warned of the great spiritual danger in being too free with the tongue (James 3:5–6).
 He effectively tells us that not only can thoughts influence words, words can influence thoughts!
 Otherwise, Jesus Christ Himself would not have said, “for it is out of the abundance of the heart that the mouth speaks”!
 (Luke 6:45, New Revised Standard Version).

-We have little control over what others say or think about our words, but we can control what we say and think.
-Difficult circumstances tempt us to vent and complain, but doing so can darken our attitudes and make others think less of us.
+We have little control over how others choose to respond to what we say, but we can control what we say and think and dwell on.
+Difficult circumstances tempt us to vent and complain but doing so can darken our attitudes and make others think less of us.
 It’s better to remember the Apostle Paul’s words: “Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things” (Philippians 4:8).

-This is rock-solid advice for guarding the tongue, because the less negativity we cultivate in our attitudes, the less temptation we will have to speak ill!
+This is rock-solid advice for guarding the tongue, because the less negative our attitudes, the less we’re tempted to speak ill!
 A positive mindset also lays a foundation for building character and esteeming others better than ourselves, since so much of what we say affects those around us.
-And God is always listening (Matthew 12:36), so as to know what lies in our hearts!
+And we should take note that God is always listening (Matthew 12:36), so as to know what lies in our hearts!